 - Bandwidth controls are very flexible.
 For example, bandwidth quotas can be applied to a specific organizational unit in Active Directory, and they can also be assigned to a specific domain.

 Sangfor is a network equipment vendor based in China.
 Approximately half of its revenue comes from its SWG products, and the remaining revenue comes from its VPN, WAN optimization controllers and application delivery controller products.
 Sangfor's SWG comes in a hardware appliance form factor, and it is usually implemented as an in-line transparent bridge.
-All the company's revenue comes from the Asia/Pacific region, although it has goals to compete globally in 2012 and beyond.
-Sangfor is a candidate for organizations that are based in China and in supported countries in Asia/Pacific.
+The company offers two versions of its SWG product: one aimed at the Chinese market, and one aimed at English-speaking countries.
+Nearly all the company's revenue comes from the Asia/Pacific region.
+Sangfor is a candidate for organizations that are based in China and in supported countries in the Asia/Pacific region.

 - Sangfor's in-line transparent bridge mode enables flexible and granular bandwidth control capabilities.
-For example, bandwidth utilization parameters can be specified for uplink and downlink traffic.
+Bandwidth utilization parameters can be specified for uplink and downlink traffic.

-- The Sangfor appliance does not support Internet Content Adaptation Protocol (ICAP), thereby limiting its capability to send content to third-party scanners (such as DLP sensors or antivirus scanners).
+- The solution lacks some enterprise-class features.
+The ICAP is not supported, thereby limiting the SWG's capability to send content to third-party scanners (such as DLP sensors or antivirus scanners).

-- SWA has strong ease-of-use features that include automated network and directory discovery, contextual help functions, and simple policy configuration.
+- Several Sophos reference customers commented on the solution's ease of use.
+Features include automated network and directory discovery, contextual help functions and simple policy configuration.

 - Sophos has a strong reputation for support and service.
 It optionally monitors customers' appliances and provides proactive assistance for critical conditions.